12 Hot Weather Crops to Plant from Seed

 Time to Harvest: 40-55 days

 Summer squash seeds are large, quick to sprout, and easy to sow directly in the garden once the soil is warm.
-Plant seeds in well-amended soil and give each plant plenty of room, since squash grows fast and spreads quickly.
-Keep the soil consistently moist while seedlings establish.
+Plant seeds in well-amended soil and give each plant plenty of room, because squash grows fast and spreads quickly.
+Keep the soil evenly moist while seedlings get established.

-Once plants begin to flower, check them each morning to make sure they get pollinated.
+Once the plants begin to flower, head out in the morning and take a look.
 If bee activity is low, hand-pollinate to help improve fruit set.
+Learn more about how to hand-pollinate squash in this guide.

 Learn More About Growing Summer Squash: